Dmitriy1892/AwsRetrofitClient/README.md

-# AwsS3V2RetrofitClient
+# AwsRetrofitClient

 ## About
-Library provides a Retrofit instance that implements an AWS S3 V2 authentication protocol.
-Can be used especially for files uploading/downloading.
+Library provides a Retrofit instance that implements an AWS authentication protocol.
+Can be used for files uploading/downloading.